MBTIMover

 Keirsey (1998) classifies the ISFP within the Artisan temperament as the Composer, a label that reflects the type's reported gift for arranging sensory elements, whether in visual art, music, culinary creation, or the curation of personal environments, into harmonious wholes.
 In Keirsey's framework, the Composer is driven by an impulse to make the immediate world more beautiful and more congruent with their internal sense of what feels right.
 This resonates with Jung's (1921/1971) description of the introverted feeling type, whose judgments arise from a deeply personal and often inexpressible sense of value rather than from external standards or logical analysis.

 Nardi (2011) reports that individuals who prefer ISFP patterns show brain activity suggesting a holistic, sensory-rich mode of processing that draws on multiple regions simultaneously.
-This neuroscience finding aligns with the widely reported observation that ISFPs tend to experience life with unusual vividness and immediacy, taking in sensory detail that others overlook and responding to it with emotional nuance.
+This neuroscience finding aligns with the widely reported observation that ISFPs experience life with unusual vividness and immediacy, taking in sensory detail that others overlook and responding to it with emotional nuance.
 The MBTI Manual (Myers et al., 2003) notes that ISFPs are among the more common types, estimated at approximately 8.8% of the general population.

-Thomson (1998) emphasizes that the ISFP's function stack, with Fi supported by Extraverted Sensing (Se), produces an individual who is simultaneously inward-focused in their evaluations and outward-focused in their engagement with the physical world.
+Thomson (1998) emphasizes that the ISFP's function stack, with introverted feeling supported by Extraverted Sensing (Se), produces an individual who is simultaneously inward-focused in their evaluations and outward-focused in their engagement with the physical world.
 This creates a type that is often described as living with one foot in a private world of meaning and one foot in the vivid sensory present.
 ISFPs frequently report that they feel most themselves when they are creating something, whether a painting, a garden, a meal, or simply an atmosphere, that expresses their inner vision in tangible form.

 Common Traits